 Starring: Jennifer Tilly, Brad Dourif, Katherine Heigl

-Chucky, however, revealed to Tif that he held no true commitment, saddening her into locking him up in a baby's crib until she figures out what to do with him.
+Chucky, however, reveals to Tif that he held no true commitment, saddening her into locking him up in a baby's crib until she figures out what to do with him.
 All the while, we have a pair of star-struck lovers, Jesse and Jade, trying to find a way to be together without having the girl's oppressive police father and his cohorts coming between them.

-1 male throat cut with kitchen knife
+1 male had his throat cut with kitchen knife

 1 male smothered with pillow

 1 female electrocuted in a bathtub with a live TV

 1 male gets flying nails to the face, later knifed to death

 1 male immolated in car explosion

 1 male and 1 female impaled and dismembered by falling mirror shards